Adaptive estimation of irregular mean and covariance functions

-where the $\Xn$ are independent trajectories of $X$, $\unm$ are independent copies of a centered variable $e$ with unit variance, and $\sigma(t,x)$ is some unknown bounded function which account for possibly heteroscedastic measurement errors.
+where the $\Xn$ are independent trajectories of $X$, $\unm$ are independent copies of a centered variable $e$ with unit variance, and $\sigma(t,x)$ is some unknown bounded function which takes into account possible heteroscedastic measurement errors.
 The integers $M_1, \dotsc,M_N$ represent an independent sample of an integer-valued random variable $M$ with expectation $\Mmu$ which increases with $N$.
-Thus, $M_1, \dotsc,M_N$ is the $N$th line of a triangular array of integer numbers.
-In the independent design case, for each $1\leq i \leq N$, the observation times $ \Tnm $ are random realizations of a variable $T\in \mathcal T$.
-We assume that the realizations of $X$, $M$ and $T$ are mutually independent.
-Let $\mathcal T_{obs}^{(i)} $ denote the set of observation times $ \Tnm $, $1\leq i \leq M_i$, over the trajectory $\Xp{i}$.
-In the common design case, $M\equiv \mathfrak m$, and the $\mathcal T_{obs}^{(i)} $ are the same for all $i$.
-Thus, if not stated differently, the issues discussed in this section apply to both independent design and common design cases.
+Thus, $M_1, \dotsc,M_N$ is the $N$th line of a triangular array of integers.
+In the independent design case, for each $1\leq i \leq N$, the observation times $ \Tnm $ are random copies of a variable $T\in \mathcal T$.
+The realizations of $X$, $e$, $M$ and $T$ are assumed to be mutually independent.
+Let $\mathcal T_{obs}^{(i)} $ be the set of observation times $ \Tnm $, $1\leq m \leq M_i$, over the trajectory $\Xp{i}$.
+With a common design, $M\equiv \mathfrak m$, and the $\mathcal T_{obs}^{(i)} $ are the same for all $i$.
+If not stated differently, the issues discussed in this section apply to both independent and common design cases.

 Let